 If you do one day become an elite distance runner (and we sincerely hope you do!) it is highly likely your race cadence will be over 180spm.

 However, and this is the important part, your journey to 180spm and beyond needs to be gradual.

 The average recreational runner has a cadence closer to 150-170 spm.

 How quickly you progress and in what direction your running form develops will be affected by factors unique to you – your height, hip mobility, level of general fitness, to name a few.

 The safest and most appropriate way to increase your cadence is in the University of Wisconsin-Madison paper we considered earlier: increase your cadence by 5% to 10% at a time.

-- Once you have can comfortably run your a 5km+ pace at your new spm (without thinking about it – remember we are seeking unconscious competence), add another 5% and repeat the process.
+Once you have can comfortably run your a 5km+ pace at your new stride per minute (without thinking about it – remember we are seeking unconscious competence), add another 5% and repeat the process.

 If you want to know how to improve your own running form and develop the most efficient stride for YOUR biomechanics, signup for our video gait analysis and online course that will identify flaws in your own form while providing you with a simple-to-follow, progressive set of exercises, drills and mental cues to help you make lasting changes to your form.
 Click Here to Get Yours Now!